LiorVainer/4rest/README.md

-# Arpeggios
+# Prest

-REST promise based HTTP client library built on top of `axios` and `cachios` packages suggesting easy to use and extensively customizable CRUD service and type safe API requests
+<strong>Prest (_"ready"_ in middle english)</strong> is a promise based HTTP REST client library built on top of [`axios`](https://www.npmjs.com/package/axios) and [`cachios`](https://www.npmjs.com/package/cachios) packages suggesting easy to use and extensively customizable and configurable service with CRUD methods and a type safe API requests to server.

 <br />